reflex-dev/reflex-web/docs/wrapping-react/imports.md

 # Full Guide

-Let's walk step by step through how to wrap a React component in Reflex by wrapping a color picker component.
+Let's walk step by step through how to wrap a React component in Reflex, using the color picker as our primary example.

 ```python eval
 rx.box(